Best Places to Live in America--A Recap 1999-2009

 Every year Money Magazine picks the top 10 best places to live in America.
-Here is a quick synopsis of the last 10 years.
+Here is a quick synopsis of the #1 places to live from 1999 to 2009.
 The winners are rated on economic opportunity, good schools, safe streets, things to do and a sense of community.

 The town I live in presently made the 10 best places to live in the USA a few years ago.
 I am very happy with the each of the indicators that Money Magazine uses.
 The schools are some of the best in the country.
 There are many economic opportunities, even in this day.
 The town has a very strong sense of community.
 There is always something to do without leaving town.
 I feel secure that my children are safe when they are out.